mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 To admit, at this point I got rather frustrated, not knowing where I should file an issue: to Docker? or to SideFX? or to Pixar?

-After doing some searching, I believe this belongs to [QEMU](https://www.qemu.org/) supports for machine emulators, and the issue is with our Ubuntu AMD64 environment being emulated on Apple chip.
+After doing some searching, I believe this belongs to [QEMU](https://www.qemu.org/) supports for machine emulators, and the issue is with our Ubuntu AMD64 environment being emulated on Apple chip, see this [GitLab issue](https://gitlab.com/qemu-project/qemu/-/issues/750).

+This was when I had to sadly stop my tinkering.

+If anyone has some ideas to overcome this please let me know.

+What for next weekends?
+I don't think I'll test Houdini Docker Ubuntu on a Mac with Intel chip, which leaves only the Houdini Docker Windows in sight.